 Hartz Ultraguard Plus Puppy Collar

-Affordable, water-resistant flea and tick collar designed for puppies 12 of age and older.
+A water-resistant flea & tick collar designed for puppies 12 weeks of age or older.

 About: Give ticks the boot from your fur baby with the Hartz UltraGuard Plus Puppy Collar.
 The collar starts working immediately, so you don’t have to wait around to see results.
 Best of all, this flea & tick collar is safe for dogs 12 weeks or older.